 Issachar People Logo

-News and Views 22nd April 2026
+News and Views 24th April 2026

 War in Sudan

 • SudanThe humanitarian crisis in Sudan - a spiralling human catastrophe.
 After three years of bloody war in Sudan, figures reveal that not only is it by far the deadliest and most destructive conflict in the world, but it is getting worse.
-It has been marked by massacres visible from space, forced displacement, famine and attacks on healthcare - yet the world’s media far prefers to focus on the conflicts in Ukraine, Gaza, and Iran – presumably because the Sudan war is largely confined to Islam and the media hates blaming that religion.
+It has been marked by massacres visible from space, forced displacement, famine and attacks on healthcare - yet the world’s media far prefers to focus on the conflicts in Ukraine, Gaza, and Iran (perhaps because the Sudan war is largely confined to Islam and the media hates blaming that religion).
 Aid groups, put the death toll in the hundreds of thousands – with the former US envoy to Sudan saying 6 months ago that he believed it had already passed 400,000, a figure compiled before the massacre of tens of thousands in El Fasher late last year – violence which a UN fact-finding mission concluded bore the “hallmarks of genocide”.

 • Famine, sexual violence and mass exodus.
 Alongside aerial warfare, widespread allegations of sexual violence against women and children have defined the conflict - sexual violence being found to be “part of everyday life” in large areas of Sudan.
 An estimated 62% of the population, around 29 million people, are now acutely food insecure – many being close to death.
 A further 20 areas are at imminent risk of tipping into famine before the peak of the lean season in June.
 At least 130 aid workers have been killed in Sudan since 2023.
 More than 4.3 million people have fled across Sudan’s borders in the last three years – many crossing into increasingly fragile neighbouring states that are unable to support them.
 Refugees from Sudan are also coming to Britain in greater numbers - since April 2023, there have been 10,651 visa applications, with a peak in the third quarter of 2025.